Difference Between Exporter, Shipper, and Consignor

-Exporting terms can be complex and often confusing, making it essential to clarify the differences between exporter of record vs shipper vs consignor.
+Exporting terms can be complex and often confusing, making it essential to clarify the differences between the exporter of record, the shipper, and the consignor.
 Understanding these roles is crucial for anyone involved in international trade, as each party plays a vital part in ensuring a smooth and compliant export process.
-In this article, we will define these key terms, delve into the distinct roles of the exporter and shipper, as well as the consignor, and explore how can they simplify your shipping experience, allowing you to focus on growing your business.

 The Exporter of Record